By Steve Beauregard

-This may be a good option if you’re with a party, as the fare will only run you in the $10 to $15 range.
+This may be a good option if you’re with a party, as the cab fare will only run you in the $10 to $15 range.
 A recent Uber estimate was in the $7 to $8 range.

 Bus from MGM Grand to Flamingo

-The closest bus stop to the MGM Grand is just a few hundred feet to the north of the casino, on the Strip side near the green strip mall where you’ll see the large Coke bottle, M&M package, and the aforementioned Grand Canyon Experience.
+The closest bus stop to the MGM Grand is just a few hundred feet to the north of the casino, on the Strip side near the green strip mall where you’ll see the large Coke bottle, M&M package, and shops.

 The fastest way to take a bus from the MGM Grand to the Flamingo can get complicated, so let’s break it down for you based on two preferences: